Check out our guide to the sector and the opportunities available for bright and ambitious graduates in this fast-moving and insight-led sector.

 The role can therefore be quite data heavy, but there is definitely a thrill when you decide that Zara should increase their range of red coats for the winter, and you see your results walking around in real life.

-Discover the latest graduate programmes in the Consumer, Retail and FMCG sector.
+Browse graduate jobs in the Consumer, Retail and FMCG sector.